harendra-kumar/concise-haskell/haskell-overview.rst

   (->) :: Type -> Type -> Type

-Which means a function always takes a concrete type, you cannot use a type function or a type of kind (Type -> Type).
+Which means a function always takes a concrete type as an argument, you cannot use a type function (a type of kind ``(Type -> Type)``) as an argument to a function.
+Similarly since unlifted types (e.g. Int#) do not have a kind ``Type``, you cannot use them as arguments to functions.

 Summary of Programming Levels
 -----------------------------